 The name, age, business address and residence address of the person;

 The principal occupation or employment of the person;

 The class or series and number of shares of capital stock of Occidental which are owned beneficially or of record by the person; and

 Any other information relating to the person that is required to be disclosed in solicitations for proxies for election of directors pursuant to the Rules and Regulations of the Securities and Exchange Commission.

 2. As to the stockholder making the recommendation:

 The stockholder's recommendation must include the recommended person's written consent to being named as a nominee and to serving as a director if elected.

 Procedure to Nominate Candidates

 Under Occidental's by-laws, stockholders may nominate a person to the Board by complying with the advance notice procedures of the by-laws and attending the annual meeting to make the necessary motion.
-The notice must be received between September 1 and November 30 of the year preceding the meeting and include the information required by the by-laws.
+The notice must be received not less than ninety (90) days nor more than one hundred twenty (120) days prior to the anniversary of the date of the immediately preceding annual meeting and include the information required by the by-laws.